 - Get a laundry ball, which catches microfibers shedding off your clothes in the washer.

-I know that this might seem like a lot, and almost impossible to ditch all of these things.
+I know this might seem like a lot, and almost impossible to ditch all of these things.

 But remember that you don’t have to be perfect.